We can fix your boiler

 Frozen condensate pipe

 A modern condensing boiler has to get rid of waste water.
 Sometimes this pipe freezes up and locks the boiler out.
 You can try and pour warm (not boiling) water over the external condensate pipe and then reset the boiler.
 Hopefully this will work.
-Please remember if you have this issue so do your neighbours — so call-outs (01329 285 993) may take longer to arrange than usual.
+But if you have this issue, so do your neighbours — call-outs (01329 285 993) may therefore take longer to arrange than usual.

 A condensing combi boiler only works if the pressure is above 1 bar.
 There’s usually a gauge on the front of the boiler — if the gauge reads below one, your boiler will stop.
 Possible reasons include a water leak in the boiler or on your radiators — check the thermostatic radiator valves (TRVs).
 Remember, every time you bleed your radiators you lose pressure, so top it back up (see point nine).
 Check for a fault code and read the manual — this could be a nice simple fix you can do yourself.

-You know the song your kettle makes when you boil it dry?
-It’s called ‘kettling’ and in a boiler is usually the result of lime scale or sludge build-up on the system’s heat exchanger.
+It’s the song a kettle makes when it boils dry.
+In a boiler it’s usually the result of lime scale or sludge build-up on the system’s heat exchanger.
 The heat exchanger is in the heart of your boiler.
-If you hear this noise, you need to call an engineer.
-They may be able to flush it out or have to quote for a new heat exchanger.
-The bad news is this is often a point in time to think about changing your broken boiler for a new one.
+If you hear this noise, you should call an engineer, who may be able to flush it out.
+If not, you’ll need a quote for a new heat exchanger.
+Sorry to say it’s often a point to think about changing your broken boiler for a new one.
 We provide boiler installation in Portsmouth and other areas.
 Please ring us on 01329 285 993 to see how we can help.

 Thermostat and control issues

-If you have a wireless room stat or RF stat, the first thing to do is to check your batteries.
+If you have a wireless room stat or RF stat, first check your batteries.
 Some cheaper thermostats can conflict with your neighbour if they are on the same frequency.
 After that you’ll need an engineer round to check your controls.
 Ring us on 01329 285 993 to arrange an appointment.

 Radiators not getting warm